frica/blog/content/articles/nothing-takes-5-minutes.md

 Exit the excruciating meeting.
 A reply from the maintainer of `pytest-summary` saying he made the release!
 The power of open source software!

-Two commits later (typos, typos everywhere), I have a new PR settings the version straight.
+Two commits later (typos, typos everywhere), I have a new PR settings the GitHub Actions version straight.
 I quickly call my colleague reviewer, explain him.
 But he's busy, he says he will approve next week my (3 characters) change.

 It's 16:30.
 I thank the maintainer, tell him his latest release is working fine.

 I sigh, considering my day finished, and looking at my todo list with my 2 main items not touched.

-_It was just 5 minutes work._
+**_It was just 5 minutes work._**

 ---

+What happened in this exaggerated but true testimony?

+* Too much confidence and not enough self-awareness of my tired state
+* Disturbances breaking the flow: emails, meetings, barely avoidable in a team
+* Repository with enterprise commit rules: Gitflow, PR with approvals
+* Code not maintained: "it works, don't change it"
+* Dependencies on other people's code
+* Lack of focus: main tasks were actually not done

+Was I happy after all about my day?

+**YES**.
+Learned quite a lot technically and about myself.
+And I can re-use that story forever with my fellow developers 😁